chbh-opensource/mri-on-bear-edu/README.md

 ## 🛠️ Contributing (for CHBH staff)

-If you teach on the course, or are staff member at the CHBH and could like to contribute to the website, please follow the instructions below.
+If you teach on the course, or are a staff member at the CHBH and could like to contribute to the website, please follow the instructions below.

 ### 🔧 Development Setup

 You will firstly need to re-create the website locally.
 The website is built using [MkDocs](https://www.mkdocs.org/), which is nice and easy to work with.
 After cloning the repository, to install all the required `mkdocs` Python packages, use the provided `requirements.txt` file within the root of this repository.
 The recommendation for development is to do this inside a dedicated virtual environment.

-All of these steps can be done using the commands below:
+All of these steps can be done using the commands below (if you have push access):

 ```shell
 git clone https://github.com/chbh-opensource/mri-on-bear